line/centraldogma/site/src/sphinx/client-java.rst

     CentralDogma dogma = new LegacyCentralDogmaBuilder()
             .host("127.0.0.1")
             .build();
-    // You can specify an alternative port as well:
+    // You can specify an alternative port or enable TLS as well:
     CentralDogma dogma2 = new LegacyCentralDogmaBuilder()
-            .host("example.com", 8888);
+            .useTls()                   // Enable TLS.
+            .host("example.com", 8443); // Use port 8443.
             .build();

 .. note::